3 ways you inspire us

 One of our newest business partners is True Having.
 They make beautiful pillow covers and other great handmade items using Pendleton wool.
 They wanted their business to reflect the meaning behind their name, from a Charles Spurgeon quote: “Giving is true having, as the old gravestone said of the dead man, ‘What I spent I had, what I saved I lost, what I gave I have.’”

 True Having wanted to have a heart of generosity in all that they do and are committed to donating 15% of each purchase price to One Day’s Wages.
 If you’re in Seattle this November, you won’t want to miss an opportunity to bid on a few of their items at our Gala!

 We partner with different faith groups and churches to further the impact of ODW.
 There are several ways that churches engage with issues around global inequality and seeking justice.
 Our faith group partners can donate to a specific cause that resonates with their community, either by hosting an event, giving an offering, or empowering the core of ODW by being a Gala Sponsor.

 One example of this is Marketplace Church, who has partnered with us for the past two years by doing a Christmas Party for a cause.
 They celebrate Christmas by throwing a party with food, music, auction items, and a focus on giving generously to those in need.
-Last year they raised over $8,000 to go directly to people seeking refuge from the crises in Syria & Iraq.
+Last year they raised over $8,000 to go directly to people seeking refuge.
 Their generosity inspires us to view the holiday season differently and think of creative ways to partner together in this important work of fighting poverty.

 We are so grateful for you, your creativity, and your commitment to making a positive impact in the world.
 If you’re inspired to join us in a new way, I’d love to connect with you (email@example.com).
 We couldn’t do this work with you, so thank you!